 camping sites are in so-called

-"huts" with a roof and small kitchenettes.
+"huts" with bench-tops, sinks and water taps.
 There is also an

 whole NPA area, including what is Seisia today, has forever been

 By them it